-- Provincial Funding from MNRF and from the MOECC is expected to remain steady from last year. - Contributions from the Rideau Valley Conservation Foundation will increase 29 percent in support of the Authority's programs and services. - Other revenue streams such as program and user fees will remain steady. - Special levies will remain unchanged next year, except for a slight decrease to the City of Ottawa's special levy for Rideau River Ice Management as ice conditions were mild last year resulting in lower program costs. - The municipal levy will increase by \$176,964 in 2017.
-This is a 3.3 percent increase which is the third lowest increase since
+- Provincial Funding from MNRF and from the MOECC is expected to remain steady from last year. - Other revenue streams such as program and user fees, fundraising and grants will remain steady. - Special levies will remain unchanged next year, except for a slight decrease to the City of Ottawa's special levy for Rideau River Ice Management as average program costs have decreased in recent years. - The municipal levy will increase by \$180,398 in 2018.
+This is a 3.3 percent increase which is the third lowest increase since 2008.

-2008.
 This increase equates to a 2 percent tax increase as 1.3 percent will come from new assessment growth in the watershed.

-2017 Budget
+2018 Budget